 - The pension draw-down can either start immediately or at a later date.

 - Most of the products are fund-based.
 The products themselves offer a wide range of funds to choose from including managed portfolios.
 The advantage that insurance products have is that you can switch funds at least 12 times a year free of charge.

 - A classic scheme is also available.
-This has a guaranteed return of 0.9% plus a surplus participation which lies between 1.25% and 1.5% with most companies at the moment.
+This has a guaranteed return of 0.9% plus a with-profits bonus which lies between 1.25% and 1.5% with most companies at the moment.

-- It is possible to borrow against a Private Rente and it can also be seized and used in the calculation of unemployment benefits.
+- It is possible to borrow against a Private Rente but it can also be seized and used in the calculation of unemployment benefits.

 - The minimum length of contract is 5 years and a pension can be drawn at any time.

-- It is possible to make part extractions at any time, normally the extraction has to be a minimum of €1,000 and at least €2,500 have to remain in the policy
+- It is possible to make part withdrawals at any time.
+Normally the withdrawal has to be a minimum of €1,000 and at least €2,500 have to remain in the policy

 - It is possible to cancel the contract at any time.
 The balance will be paid out.
 It is not advisable to cancel the contract during the first few years as the balance is still negatively affected by the costs.